openml/openml-python/doc/progress.rst

 * DOC #639: More descriptive documention for function to convert array format.
 * ADD #687: Adds a function to retrieve the list of evaluation measures available.
 * ADD #695: A function to retrieve all the data quality measures available.
+* MAINT #726: Update examples to remove deprecation warnings from scikit-learn

 0.9.0
 ~~~~~